Best Affordable Places to Live in Mississippi in 2025

 Photo credit: Wikimedia Commons/Thomas R Machnitzki , Creative Commons Attribution 3.0 Unported

 Tucked away a mere 30 minutes south of Memphis, Olive Branch is an upscale, family-friendly community with growing job opportunities.
-Its schools, among the highest-ranking in the state, are also a draw for families.
-The area experienced a population surge during the 1990s and early 2000s, and today 34% of Olive Branch households have children.
+Its schools, some of which are among the highest-ranking in the area, are also a draw for families.

 💡 Quick Tip: Don’t have a lot of cash on hand for a down payment?
 The minimum down payment for an FHA mortgage loan is just 3.5%.